Skip to main content

 Q: Does Conscia allow for environment management through APIs and the creation/destruction of non-production environments?

-A: Configurations can be exported as JSON files through API calls, allowing for version control.
-You can also create or delete an entire environment via the Admin UI or the API.
+A: Configurations can be exported as JSON files, allowing for version control.
+You can also create or delete an entire environment in the UI or via API.

 Platform Resilience and Uptime